bobdenotter/PasswordProtect/README.md

 -----------------------------------

 You can change the form being asked for in the `config.yml` by changing the `form` parameter.
 An example of the form is under `templates/passwordform.twig`.
+If you want to use the provided form-template, but with custom labels, you can set or modify them in `config.yml`.

 Changing passwords without modifying the YML file
 -------------------------------------------------